Lovor01/interpolateCSS/README.md

 **extrapolateMax**: extrapolate property below smallest breakpoint

 ## Is it performant?
-Yes, library is small and it uses requestAnimationFrame and observers to achieve speed.
+Yes, library is small and it uses window.requestAnimationFrame and observers to achieve speed.
 Some necessary calculations are done once when initializing library and saved in memory for optimal performance